-We analyze the infinite repetition with imperfect feedback of a simultaneous or sequential game, assuming that players are strategically sophisticated-but possibly impatient-expected-utility maximizers.
+We analyze the infinite repetition with imperfect feedback of a simultaneous or sequential game, assuming that players are strategically sophisticated-but impatient expected-utility maximizers.
 Sophisticated strategic reasoning in the repeated game is combined with belief updating to provide a foundation for a refinement of self-confirming equilibrium.
 In particular, we model strategic sophistication as rationality and common strong belief in rationality.
 Then, we combine belief updating and sophisticated reasoning to provide sufficient conditions for a kind of learning-that is, the ability, in the limit, to exactly forecast the sequence of future observations-thus showing that impatient agents end up playing a sequence of self-confirming equilibria in strongly rationalizable conjectures of the one-period game.
-Irrespective of whether individuals value the future, if they are able to learn then they will play in the limit a self-confirming equilibrium in strongly rationalizable conjectures of the continuation (infinitely repeated) game.

-\We thank Edoardo Bonaglia, Nicodemo De Vito, Ryota Iijima, Paolo Leonetti, Shuige Liu, Anna Merotto, and Ferdinand Pieroth for useful comments.
+^{}We thank Edoardo Bonaglia, Nicodemo De Vito, Ryota Iijima, Paolo Leonetti, Shuige Liu, Anna Merotto, Ferdinand Pieroth, Nicolas Sourisseau, two anonymous referees, and the guest editor Drew Fudenberg for useful comments.